jinghuazhao/FM-pipeline/README.md

 9*  | chr | chromosome
 10* | pos | position

 This format is in line with joint/conditional analysis by GCTA.
-Note the last two columns are not normally required but can obtained from UCSC.
+Note the last two columns are not always available but can be obtained from UCSC as above; see below for example use.

 ### --- Reference panel ---